Plastic Granulators

 4. Dirty or clean feed?

-Clean scrap → standard D2 or SKD-11 blades.
-Labeled bottles, film with sand → wet granulator + stainless hopper.
-Glass-filled / fiber-reinforced → CPM-10V or carbide.
+Clean scrap: standard D2 or SKD-11 blades.
+Labeled bottles or film with sand: wet granulator plus stainless hopper.
+Glass-filled or fiber-reinforced scrap: CPM-10V or carbide.

 Granulator vs. Shredder vs. Grinder vs. Pelletizer